H.R. 6805: Next Generation Nuclear Deployment Act

 6

-The Secretary of Energy is required to seek cost-sharing arrangements with private industry and research institutions to enhance the testing and development of advanced nuclear designs under the amended section 959A(b)(2) of the Energy Policy Act of 2005.
+The Secretary of Energy would have to seek cost-sharing arrangements with private industry and research institutions to support testing and development of advanced nuclear designs.

 Who benefits from H.R.
 6805?